Affiliate links on Android Authority may earn us a commission. Learn more.

 Lost in Harmony

 Lost in Harmony is a beautifully done rhythm game with runner-style elements.
 Players control a boy and girl in the center of the screen.
 They must avoid obstacles to the beat of the music.
 There are two stories in the game, those of MIRAI and Kaito.
 Additionally, the developers boast over 10,000 additional tracks by other members of the community.
 To be perfectly honest, we don’t play games like this one very often.
 It’s a free download as well with some in-app purchases.

 OverRapid is one of the tougher rhythm games on the list.
 All of these games have a hard mode.
 However, OverRapid adds to the difficulty with a total of six lanes and that’s a little higher than you normally see.
 The game features a bunch of music, more music through in-app purchases, and a few play modes that make things a little easier.
 The graphics are colorful and futuristic.
 The app has the occasional bug and it’s not quite as deep as some of these others.
 However, its unique gameplay and decent music selection make it a top pick for us.
 Our only real complaint is the load times.
 They can get kind of long on occasion.

 See also: The most relaxing games for Android

 Price: Free / Varies

 Rayark is a developer on Google Play with a collection of outstanding rhythm games.
 Their library includes the popular Cytus and Cytus II along with VOEZ, Deemo, Sdorica, and the older Mandora.
 These are among the best of the best in this genre on mobile and possibly outside of mobile as well.
-Each games a bit of a story with some songs to play.
+Each game has a bit of a story with some songs to play.
 There are in-app purchases for additional song packs as well.
-These are top tier good, although some, like Mandora, haven’t been updated in a very long time.
-Rayark basically single-handedly dragged this genre into relevance and their games are all top notch.
+These are top-tier good, although some, like Mandora, haven’t been updated in a very long time.
+Rayark basically single-handedly dragged this genre into relevance and their games are all top-notch.